wxw115/Codes-in-Papers/[JBE]_DuctilityIndex_ScouredBridgeFoundation/README.md

-README.md
-This fold contains the database and associated Classification-Regression Combination Model (CRCM) (both in spreadsheet) for the following paper:
+#This fold contains the database and associated Classification-Regression Combination Model (CRCM) (both in spreadsheet) for the following paper:

 Wang J., Ye A., and Wang X. (202X) “Quantifying easy-to-repair displacement ductility and lateral strength of scoured bridge pile-group foundations in cohesionless soils: A classification-regression combination surrogate model.”
 Journal of Bridge Engineering, under review.